George Wilson McPhail: Lafayette College

+Davidson College

 After Lafayette, McPhail taught at an all-ladies seminary in Philadelphia before taking on the role as president at Davidson College in 1867.
-While at Davidson, McPhail took gratification in leading many students into the church of Christ, many of whom would later join the ministry themselves.
-During his time at Davidson, McPhail's condition slowly worsened, yet he was able to continue fulfilling his obligations until a short time before his death.
-Ultimately, he became ill while signing diplomas for the class of 1871 and died before the commencement of that year.
+While at Davidson, McPhail took gratification in leading many students into the church of Christ, many of whom later joined the ministry.
+During his time at Davidson, McPhail's condition slowly worsened, but he was able to continue fulfilling his obligations until a short time before his death.

+Death

+In 1871, he became ill while signing diplomas, and died prior to commencement that year.

 Personal life

 McPhail married Mary C. Page in December 1840.
 Together they had four children, though three died while McPhail was still alive, causing him much grief.

 In 1857, McPhail was awarded with an honorary degree of Doctor of Divinity from Jefferson College.

 McPhail died on June 28, 1871, in Davidson, North Carolina at the age of 55.